 Using just two of the brass countersunk screws, half fit the valve chest cover so that it is offset to the outside, as shown in the opposite diagram.
 This allows you to see into the valve chest to adjust the position of the slide valve later on, when setting the timing.

 Do not fit the top valve chest 'O' ring at this stage.

-If you intend using a ROUNDHOUSE gas fired boiler kit and have already purchased it, now is a good time to fit the stainless steel superheater which is included with it.
+If you intend using the ROUNDHOUSE Fowler gas fired boiler kit and have already purchased it, now is a good time to fit the stainless steel superheater which is included with it.
 If not, you can continue construction of the chassis and fit the superheater at a later stage, but you will need to fit it before an air or steam test can be carried out.
-If you are fitting your own boiler to this chassis, the superheater is available as a separate part if required.
+If you are fitting your own boiler to this chassis, the superheater is available from ROUNDHOUSE as a separate part if required.

-The superheater has a 'T' connector silver soldered to one end which connects the two cylinders.
+The superheater has a connector 'T' silver soldered to one end which connects the two cylinders.
 Slide one of the 2 hexagon union nuts onto the steam inlet pipe followed by an 'O' ring.
-Now slide one end of the superheater 'T' and loosely on screw the union nut onto it with 'O' the inside.
-The superheater should b e pointing upwards for now.
-Put a union nut and 'O' ring onto the inlet pipe of the cvlinder second and fit this to the chassis ensuring that the inlet pipe fits into the open end of the 'T'.
+Now slide end of one the superheater 'T' on and loosely screw the union nut onto it with the 'O' inside.
+The rina superheater should be pointing upwards for now.
+Put a union nut and 'O' ring onto the inlet pipe of the second cylinder and fit this to the chassis ensuring that the inlet pipe fits into the open end of the 'T'.
 Loosely screw the second union nut onto the 'T' then position it centrally between the frames and tighten up both union nuts just sufficient to squeeze the 'O' rings a little.
 Do not over-tighten or you will crush and damage the rubber 'O' rings.